wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VII.3

 <p class=fip id=p3>
-3.&emsp;In contrast, spirit reacts in the same way to everything it knows is true, and does not respond at all to anything else.
+3. In contrast, spirit reacts in the same way to everything it knows is true, and does not respond at all to anything else.
 <sup>2</sup>Nor does it make any attempt to establish what is true.
 <sup>3</sup>It knows that what is true is everything that God created.
 <sup>4</sup>It is in complete and direct communication with every aspect of creation, because it is in complete and direct communication with its Creator.